 Joy moved to Houston, TX where she became an acting instructor and coach for children for Page Parkes Modeling and Talent Agency, the largest agency in the Southwest.
 She started the Joy Kids Studio, an after-school program teaching kids to write, direct, film and star in movies they made.
 The program was a big hit in West University premiering kids movies at the historical River Oaks Theater three times a year.
 Joy trained thousands of children through her programs, and her students have landed starring roles in major motion pictures, network television series and landed lead roles on Broadway, including a Tony Best Actress nomination.

-Joy has written and illustrated children's books about places around the world, Joy and the Far Away Land, and is touring schools teaching a message of children loving one another.
+Currently, Joy has written and illustrated children's books about places around the world and is touring schools teaching a message of children loving one another.
 The book has received tremendous praise from educators, children and parents, and was chosen by the Barbara Bush Foundation for their My Home Library, that gives books to economically disadvantaged school children through out Houston, Texas.